julieboisard/Marine_gregarines_genomes/README.md

 1. the assembly
 2. identification of “apicomplexa” vs. contamination contigs
 3. identification of genomes A and B among “apicomplexa” contigs
+4. phylogenetic analyses
+5. additional data